 “For years I didn’t share my story, not because I was ashamed of it but because I didn’t think anyone would be interested in hearing it.
 I didn’t want to be pitied.
 I didn’t want anyone to feel sorry for me,” she explains.

-“But at some point, I realised that it wasn’t enough for just me to be successful, I wanted to inspire others to achieve unimaginable success as well.
+“But at some point, I realized that it wasn’t enough for just me to be successful, I wanted to inspire others to achieve unimaginable success as well.

 “So I thought to myself, if I can change one life by telling the story to small audiences, how many lives can I change if I write the story so that people all over the world would be inspired?”

 The book has been awarded a silver medal in the Independent Book Publishers Association’s Benjamin Franklin Awards for ‘Best New Voice: Non-Fiction’.
 It also inspired the creation of the ‘Until the Brighter Tomorrow’ Girl Scouts badge, which is a source of particular pride for Rainford.

 Paying it forward